 - Premium Master Airbrush High Performance 1/5 Hp Air Compressor with Air Filter Water Trap with Pressure Regulator Along with An Airbrush Holder For 2 Airbrushes.

 - Includes Master Airbrushes Best Selling User Friendly and Versatile Gravity Feed Airbrush That'S Commonly Used For: Hobbies, Crafts, Auto Graphics, Temporary Tattoos, Cake Decorating, Fine Art, Nail Art and More!

 - Great Starter Airbrush Kit For Beginners and Students, As Well As For Advanced Artists Since It Works Excellent For Most Airbrushing Applications and Also with Most Types of Paint Spray Media.
 Includes Bonus How-To-Airbrush Manual & Guide Booklet By Master Airbrush.

-- Buy with Confidence, If You'Re Not Satisfied with This Airbrush At Anytime within The First Year of Purchase Or The Compressor At Anytime within The Second Year of Purchase, We'Ll Provide A Refund Or Replacement.
+- Buy with Confidence, If you are not satisfied with this airbrush system at anytime within the First Year of Purchase Or The Compressor At Anytime within The Second Year of Purchase, We'Ll Provide A Refund Or Replacement.

 - Boasting a maximum PSI of 125, the compressor is ideal for a variety of projects including nailing, bolting, stapling, fastening, hobby painting, and inflation.